SJTU-IPADS/drtmh/README.md

 **ROCC** provides fast and simple programming of distributed applications, especially atop of *RDMA*.
 ROCC has been integrated with most RDMA features, including a variety of optimizations.
 ROCC's code is in `src/core`.

-**RTX** is a fast distributed transactional system atop of ROCC.
+**DrTM+H** is a fast distributed transactional system atop of ROCC.

 A snippet of how to use rocc framework.
-Notice that ROCC is independent of RTX.
+Notice that ROCC is independent of DrTM+H.

 - Issue RDMA read/write operations